-Winter 2017 – When the words “Black Lives Matter” are spoken, some people hear, “Black Lives ALSO Matter”, while others hear, “ONLY Black Lives Matter.”
-To some, the expression is an appeal for understanding, justice, and equal treatment, but, to others, it is a threat, a rebuff, and an antagonistic assertion of racial superiority.
+When the words “Black Lives Matter” are spoken, some people hear, “Black Lives ALSO Matter”, while others hear, “ONLY Black Lives Matter.”
+To some, the expression is an attempt for understanding, justice, and equal treatment.
+However to others, it is a threat, a rebuff, and an antagonistic assertion of racial superiority.

-This extreme difference in understanding is symbolic of the magnitude of one of the most significant problems facing our society: the struggle between the communication of collaboration and the discourse of division.
-This is a conflict of great concern to human resources professionals who rely on effective, honest, and credible communication to promote collaborative workplaces.
-Diversity and inclusion professionals, in particular, need to understand how people speaking the same language can be so split over their reading of three simple words.
+This extreme difference in understanding is symbolic of the magnitude of one of the biggest problems facing our society.
+This is the struggle between the communication of collaboration and the discourse of division.
+This is a conflict of great concern to human resources professionals who rely on effective, honest, and credible communication in the workplace.
+Diversity and inclusion professionals, in particular, need to understand how people speaking the same language can be so split over reading three simple words.
 Part of the work D&I practitioners do is to help others understand how their cultural experiences shape how they see and respond to people who may be different from themselves.
 Many of these “negative noise makers” have had sheltered lives and feel empowered by bullying and other forms of negative behavior.

-As we know, unexamined assumptions, buried enmities, and suppressed longings bubble up persistently from our subconscious to manipulate our thoughts, actions, and perceptions.
-If left unchecked, these lies, half-truths, and suspicions run roughshod across our thoughts.
+As we know, unexamined assumptions, buried enmities, and suppressed longings bubble up from our subconscious.
+This manipulates our thoughts, actions, and perceptions.
+If left unchecked, these lies, half-truths, and suspicions run wild across our thoughts.

 We see evidence of social discord in political extremism, increasing intolerance, and mounting feelings of grievance, isolation, and abandonment among large segments of the population.
 And we can measure this epidemic of disillusionment in the number of Americans who say they are angrier today than ever before.
-A recent study found that 54 percent of white Americans, 43 percent of Latino Americans, and 33 percent of black Americans feel this way.[i]
+A recent study found that 54% of white Americans, 43% of Latino Americans, and 33% of black Americans feel this way.[i]

 As professionals charged with helping our coworkers thrive and prosper, we must confront the destructive impacts of the voices of division.
-We need to develop the advanced communications tools and expertise to continue working toward the vision of equity and inclusion, avoid the pitfalls of miscommunication, and proactively defend against opponents of D&I who wish to turn our words against us.
+We need to develop the advanced communications tools and expertise to continue working toward the vision of equity and inclusion.
+We must avoid the pitfalls of miscommunication.
+Finally, proactively defend against opponents of D&I who wish to turn our words against us.